-(NACASA) Northern Arizona Center Against Sexual Assault is a safe place for victims (age 16 and older) of sexual assault to go for help and to explore their options after immediately following an assault.
+- (NACASA) Northern Arizona Care and Services After Assault is a safe place for victims (age 16 and older) of sexual assault to go for help and to explore their options after an assault.
+Specially trained nurses are available to provide medical/forensic care immediately following an assault.
 NACASA is available 24 hours a day through their non-reporting crisis hotline at 928-527-1900.
-Their services may also be coordinated enforcement personnel to provide immediate community intervention, social services, and referral resources.
-They continue to support victims and their families who are advocacy, and community education.
-Victim/Witness Services provides information
+Their services may also be coordinated through local law enforcement. - Victim/Witness Services of Coconino County is a nonprofit organization of staff and volunteer advocates who work as a team with agencies, individuals, and law enforcement personnel to provide immediate community intervention, social services, and referral resources.
+They continue to support victims and their families who are involved in the criminal justice process by offering victim compensation, victim advocacy, and community education.
+Victim/Witness Services provides information and referrals: M-F, 8-5, 928-679-7770.
+After hours, please call 928-774-1414.